aemann2/movie_db/README.md

 I'd had lukewarm feelings about Tailwind before this, but now having used it in a React project I can see the value of not having to flip back and forth between stylesheets.
 I still think I prefer CSS given the choice, but I can definitely see why the framework is gaining in popularity.
 As for working with the API, I loved using SWR and now find it preferable to useEffect for RestAPI calls.
 No more debugging dependency arrays!
 And it makes pagination so easy.

+If you're interested in how close the final product is to my original sketch, you can download the Figma PDF [here](https://github.com/aemann2/movie_finder/files/7061963/Movie.DB.pdf).

 ## Technology:

 React, Tailwind, Typescript, SWR, Framer Motion, Context API w/ Hooks, Netlify